nikeshskillup/Git-Practice-Project-docs/Part1.md

 ## Lab Tasks

 1. **Clone the Centralized GitHub Repository:**
-   - Establish a new GitHub repository named "Centralized-collaboration_Quantum-College-of-Exploration" .
+   - Establish a new GitHub repository named `Centralized-repository_Quantum-College-of-Collaborative-Advancement` .

 2. **Set up the project folders and Initial it with a Contribution Guidelines file**